 The legalization of marijuana is gaining popularity within the U.S. A recent Gallup poll found that 66 percent of Americans support marijuana legalization.
 More than half the states have legalized marijuana use to some extent.

 Of the six states in the AAA Northeast footprint, only Massachusetts has legalized the recreational use of marijuana.
 But there have been recent pushes to legalize it in both New York and New Jersey.
+Marijuana use for medical purposes has seen success in NJ with the implementation of new jersey marijuana cards for those who need it for its medical benefits in helping people manage a range of health conditions, some very serious.
+It’s important to remember that marijuana is not all about getting high.

 Traffic crashes increased by 6 percent in states that legalized recreational marijuana when compared to neighboring states, according to recent studies by the Insurance Institute for Highway Safety and the Highway Loss Data Institute.